-Frank LaPrade - Chief Enterprise Services Officer and Chief of Staff to the CEO
+Frank G. LaPrade, III - Chief Enterprise Services Officer and Chief of Staff to the CEO

-Mr. LaPrade was awarded a cash incentive of \$1,383,000, 12,270 stock-settled RSUs, and a target amount of 14,724 performance shares with a total grant date fair value for both awards of \$3,041,144.
-The Committee and the Independent Directors determined to grant these awards based upon Mr. LaPrade's strategic leadership in driving the modernization of the Company's technological infrastructure, including his leading role in the Company's transition to work-from-home due to the COVID-19 pandemic while elevating the Company's brand and reputation on key initiatives and championing the Company's culture.
-In addition, the Committee and the Independent Directors also considered Mr. LaPrade's key role in strengthening the Company's risk management programs, particularly in the areas of cyber and technology, as well as his inspirational leadership and strategic problem solving, and his focus on recruiting and retaining strong talent in key roles.
+Mr. LaPrade was awarded a cash incentive of \$2,286,200 and long-term incentive awards consisting of 16,173 stock-settled RSUs and a target amount of 19,407 performance shares with a total grant date fair value for both awards of \$4,129,770.
+The Committee and the Independent Directors determined to grant these awards based upon Mr. LaPrade's role in key strategic initiatives, including the Company's return to office and hybrid workforce strategy, as well as his leadership in cybersecurity risk management which led to the OCC lifting its 2019 cyber-related consent order.
+The Committee and the Independent Directors also considered Mr. LaPrade's inspirational leadership, his championing continuous improvement and his significant contributions to recruiting exceptional and diverse talent throughout the organization.